hoangbros03/GAN-implement/README.md

 # Usage

-Before using, please clone this repo, install the requirements, and install this repo as a pip package
+Before using, please clone this repo, install the requirements, and install this repo as a pip package.

 ```
 git clone https://github.com/hoangbros03/GAN-implement.git